leftCoast/Arduino/libraries/LC_baseTools/README LC_baseTools.txt

 myTimer.start();  // Start the timer NOW.
 Clear whatever it was doing and start timing.

-myTimer.setTime(Ms); // Change the duration and starts NOW. myTimer.setTime(Ms, maybeStart); // Change the duration and start if maybeStart is true.
+myTimer.setTime(Ms); // Change the duration and restart NOW. myTimer.setTime(Ms, maybeStart); // Change the duration and restart if maybeStart is true.

 myTimer.stepTime();  // Sets up the timer for the next "ding" from the last "ding"..
 Removes latency.